 December 20, 1987

 Mary, the mother of Jesus, was chosen by God for a great purpose.
 Alistair Begg reflects on Mary’s words as she expressed humility at the work of God.
-The virgin birth displayed God’s ability to perform miracles, His might, and His mercy.
+The virgin birth displayed God’s might, mercy, and ability to perform miracles.
 Our response to these mighty acts and the work of God in our own lives reveals much about the condition of our hearts.

 26In the sixth month the angel Gabriel was sent from God to a city of Galilee named Nazareth, 27to a virgin betrothed2 to a man whose name was Joseph, of the house of David.
 And the virgin's name was Mary.
 28And he came to her and said, “Greetings, O favored one, the Lord is with you!”3 29But she was greatly troubled at the saying, and tried to discern what sort of greeting this might be.
 30And the angel said to her, “Do not be afraid, Mary, for you have found favor with God.
 31And behold, you will conceive in your womb and bear a son, and you shall call his name Jesus.
 32He will be great and will be called the Son of the Most High.
 And the Lord God will give to him the throne of his father David, 33and he will reign over the house of Jacob forever, and of his kingdom there will be no end.”

 34And Mary said to the angel, “How will this be, since I am a virgin?”4